 Once you hit 72, withdrawals must begin.
 Technically they can be postponed until April 1 of the year following the year you reach 72, but waiting until April 1 of the following year means you must withdraw for two years.
 To avoid this income bunching and a possible higher marginal tax rate, tax advisers generally suggest withdrawing in the year you reach 72.

-Required minimum distributions are suspended for tax year 2020 due to the coronavirus pandemic (CARES Act).
+Required minimum distributions were suspended for tax year 2020 only due to the coronavirus pandemic (CARES Act).

 IRS has greatly simplified and relaxed the withdrawal rules over the years to increase the retirement plan tax shelter, by lengthening, in most cases, the period over which plan withdrawals may be stretched.

 The rules allow you, automatically, to spread your withdrawals over a period substantially longer than your life expectancy.

 Under these rules the taxpayer (say, an IRA owner) first determines his or her retirement plan asset values as of the end of the preceding year.
 Then the owner takes the number for his or her age from an IRS table (the table is unisex).
 The number corresponds to the period over which the withdrawals may be spread.
 The owner divides that number into the retirement asset total.
 The result is the amount to be withdrawn for the year.

 The rules as to how fast your beneficiaries or heirs must withdraw funds from your account and pay the income tax-differ, depending on your beneficiary choice.